 2. Outram Park

-Outram Park is known for cafes, the well-known [email protected]… and a handful of street art gems around Everton Road.
-A few minutes away from the MRT station, suss out Yip Yew Chong’s Provision Shop (1 Spottiswoode Park Road) that’s well-stocked with crowd-favourite childhood snacks and daily essentials.
+Outram Park is known for cafes, the well-known Pinnacle@Duxton… and a handful of street art gems around Everton Road.
+A few minutes away from the MRT station, suss out Yip Yew Chong’s Provision Shop (8 Spottiswoode Park Road) which is well-stocked with crowd-favourite childhood snacks and daily essentials.

 But wait, there’s more!
 No stranger to the street art scene in Singapore, Yip Yew Chong has painted multiple scenes of kampong life along 40 Everton Road – and you’ll wanna photograph them all.
 Pay Amah (granny) a visit as she gets the washing done and take a trip to the old school Barber with his makeshift tent.
 The Everton area is an underrated spot for throwback mural-spotting, that’s for sure.

 Psst: burger fans, you’ll be pleased to know that the Shake Shack outlet in the vicinity (89 Neil Road) also boasts a mural wall by Sam Lo that takes inspiration from the neighbourhood.
 Afterwards, walk down to Botanist (74 Neil Road) and spot an understated slinky mural, which immediately throws us back to childhood.

 3. Kampong Glam